Bebe Daniels: Career in London and later

 Following the war, Daniels was awarded the Medal of Freedom by Harry S Truman for war service.
 In 1945, she returned to Hollywood for a short time to work as a film producer for Hal Roach and Eagle-Lion Films.
 She returned to the UK in 1948 and lived there for the remainder of her life.
 Daniels, her husband, her son Richard and her daughter Barbara all starred in the radio sitcom Life with the Lyons (1951 to 1961), which later made the transition to television.

+She also appeared in an episode of Starlight as a singer.
+No episodes are known to survive.

 Personal life

 Daniels married actor Ben Lyon in June 1930.
 They had two children: daughter Barbara in 1931 and a son Richard (born Bryan Moore in 1935), whom they adopted from a London orphanage.
 In an issue of the contemporary magazine Radio Pictorial, she explained how she saw Richard peering through the railings and instantly thought "A brother for Barbara".

 Daniels suffered a severe stroke in 1963 and withdrew from public life.
 She suffered a second stroke in late 1970.
 On March 16, 1971, Daniels died of a cerebral hemorrhage in London at the age of 70.
 Daniels' death came only nine days after her former co-star Harold Lloyd died.
 Her remains were cremated at London's Golders Green Crematorium and the ashes returned to the United States; she was interred at the Chapel Columbarium at Hollywood Forever Cemetery.
 Upon his death in 1979, Ben Lyon's remains were interred next to Daniels'.